Randall Emmett

-Randall Emmett (born March 25, 1971) is an American film producer and television personality.
+Randall Ives Emmett (born March 25, 1971) is an American film producer and television personality.
 He is the chairman and co-founder of production company Emmett/Furla Oasis Films.

+Emmett is best known for pioneering the geezer teaser, a genre of low-budget action movies "teased" as starring a "geezer" to quickly garner international financial backing, before producing a low-quality movie with the advertised "geezer" barely appearing.

-Emmett is best known as the producer of the films 2 Guns, Silence, Lone Survivor and The Irishman.
-He appeared in eighth and ninth seasons of the Bravo reality television series Vanderpump Rules.
+He also appeared in the eighth and ninth seasons of the Bravo reality television series Vanderpump Rules as the partner of Lala Kent.

 Early life and education

-Emmett was born to a Jewish family in Miami, Florida, according to Emmett, a "distant cousin", through his mother, of Jerry Bruckheimer, and received a Bachelor of Fine Arts degree from the School of Visual Arts in New York City.
+Born to a family in Miami, Florida, according to Emmett, a "distant cousin", through his mother, of Jerry Bruckheimer, and received a Bachelor of Fine Arts degree from the School of Visual Arts in New York City.
+Emmet is also a highschool alumnus of New World School of the Arts.
+In 1996 Emmett moved to Los Angeles and worked as an assistant at International Creative Management.